 Dr Bellmunt is past-president of the Advanced Bladder Cancer Committee of the European Organization for Research and Treatment of Cancer (EORTC) and has been consultant to the Genito-Urinary Group (EORTC-GU) since 2000.
 He is co-founder and past-president of the Grupo Español de Tratamiento de Tumores Génito-Urinarios (SOGUG- Spanish Group for the Treatment of Genito-urinary Tumours).
-He was professor of Medicine at the Pompeu Fabra University in Barcelona in 2006 and since 2013 is Associate Professor at Harvard Medical School in Boston.
+He was professor of Medicine at the Pompeu Fabra University in Barcelona in 2006 and since 2013 he is Associate Professor at Harvard Medical School in Boston.
 He is also editorial consultant to the Journal of Clinical Oncology, Annals of Oncology, European Urology, European Journal of Cancer, British Journal of Urology Int. and Journal of Urology, among other publications.
-Dr Bellmunt has published more than 80 peer-reviewed articles and has made over 100 contributions to books and congresses.
+Dr Bellmunt has published more than 300 peer-reviewed articles and has made over 100 contributions to books and congresses.